Stable ∞-category

 The homotopy category of a stable ∞-category is triangulated.
 A stable ∞-category admits finite limits and colimits.

 Examples: the derived category of an abelian category and the ∞-category of spectra are both stable.

-A stabilization of an ∞-category C having finite limits and base point is a functor from the stable ∞-category S to C. It preserves limit.
+A stabilization of an ∞-category C having finite limits and base point is a functor from the stable ∞-category S to C. It preserves limits.
 The objects in the image have the structure of infinite loop spaces; whence, the notion is a generalization of the corresponding notion (stabilization (topology)) in classical algebraic topology.

 By definition, the t-structure of a stable ∞-category is the t-structure of its homotopy category.
 Let C be a stable ∞-category with a t-structure.
 Then every filtered object $X(i), i \in \mathbb{Z}$ in C gives rise to a spectral sequence $E^{p, q}_r$, which, under some conditions, converges to $\pi_{p+q} \operatorname{colim} X(i).$ By the Dold–Kan correspondence, this generalizes the construction of the spectral sequence associated to a filtered chain complex of abelian groups.